 Other supportive measures include avoiding drugs that impair platelet function (eg, aspirin) and avoiding competitive contact sports.

-Furthermore, splenectomy when the patient is younger than 6 years is associated with severe postsplenectomy sepsis.
+Because of the likelihood of spontaneous remission, splenectomy should be avoided if possible.
+Furthermore, splenectomy in patients younger than 6 years is associated with severe postsplenectomy sepsis.
 The American Society of Hematology recommends splenectomy for children only if they have had ITP longer than 1 year and their bleeding results in platelet counts below 30,000/µL.
-Long-term therapy with repeated infusions of IVIG or anti-D immunoglobulin is being tried, with the hope that it can induce a lasting remission and eliminate the need for splenectomy.
+If treatment with corticosteroids, IVIG, or anti-D has been successful, these agents may be used prophylactically while waiting for a possible spontaneous remission.

-Children with chronic ITP should receive pneumococcal and Haemophilus influenzae vaccines before splenectomy, and many physicians recommend a prophylactic antibiotic regimen after splenectomy.
+Children with chronic ITP who are scheduled for splenectomy should receive pneumococcal and Haemophilus influenzae vaccines before the operation.
+Many physicians recommend that patients receive a prophylactic antibiotic regimen after splenectomy.

 A course of steroid therapy is often administered upon the initial diagnosis in an effort to induce a sustained remission.
 The treatment of choice is oral prednisone, usually administered in a dose of 1 mg/kg.
 Approximately two thirds of patients can be expected to show a therapeutic response with steroid therapy.